Find Grad Schools

 Online Dietetics & Nutrition Services Programs

-In 2020-2021, 268 schools offered a nutrition program of some type.
+In the 2020-2021 academic year, 268 schools offered some type of dietetics and clinical nutrition services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Degree Level Colleges Offering Programs Colleges Offering Online Classes